 I didn’t feel this way about Oxford, or at least I haven’t for a long time - years.
 Oxford was somewhere I intended to spend a brief spell and stayed longer than I ought, probably, because I fell out of love with it in a way, and I believe firmly that you should always leave while you are still in love.
 But London was calling to me and that has slowly grown over time.
 It’s somewhere I feel I make sense, it’s the right context for my life, somehow.
 I guess it’s in my blood.

 And then there are the parks; we are surrounded on the map by a vast crescent of green - Kew, Richmond, Marble Hill, Ham, Bushy Park, Hampton Court, the Royal Paddocks.
-It’s an ancient, historic part of London - not cool, by any means - our neighbourhood is a fairly boring West London suburb.
-There's a notable lack of hipsters on fixie bikes, but that’s fine by me.
+It’s an ancient, historic part of London, not cool by any means - our neighbourhood is a fairly boring West London suburb and there's a notable lack of hipsters on fixie bikes - but that’s fine by me.
 It’s leafy, it’s packed with beautiful old townhouses and rose-covered porches, it’s beside the river, and it’s on the road out of town; from here the M3 snakes directly out into open countryside for foraging and down to our cutting garden in Hampshire.
 We are on the prettiest fringe of this vast, sprawling, magnificent city, a network of endless avenues to explore.

 Until we find a permanent studio in town these interconnecting, interchangeable rooms are my nucleus for both home and work - our ‘HQ’, flower-wise.
-The dining table will double as a workbench for arranging, the garden shed and office upstairs will serve as vessel and equipment storage, the garden for buckets and supplementary work space during the summer months.
+The dining table is doubling as a workbench for arranging, the garden shed and office upstairs are serving as vessel and equipment storage, the garden for buckets and supplementary work space during the summer months.
 I already feel that I can embrace living creatively here, with the space to grow the business we have started, and still enjoy downtime at the end of each project.
-Our flowers and plants will be even more a part of our domestic landscape; our floral frontier; there could be worse things than being shacked up with beautiful blooms.
+Our flowers and plants will be even more a part of our domestic landscape; our floral frontier.
+There could be worse things than being shacked up with beautiful blooms.

-Jesse, in the meantime, has been updating our website with new pages, images and drawings.
-We hope you like it!
+Jess, in the meantime, has been updating our website with new pages, images and drawings.
+We hope you like!